Get fresh case studies & trends to improve your marketing results

 A notable example of a brand excelling in personalisation is Amazon.
 Their advanced recommendation algorithms offer tailored product suggestions based on browsing history, purchases, and even search terms.
 This high level of personalisation has contributed significantly to Amazon’s customer retention and sales growth.

-Hidden Fact: While personalisation enhances the shopping experience, it also raises concerns about privacy and data security.
-A survey revealed that over 60% of consumers are uneasy about how companies use their personal data.
+Hidden Fact: A survey revealed that over 60% of consumers are uneasy about how companies use their personal data.

 Product personalisation